-MIAMI – Today in Aviation, the new flag carrier of the Democratic Republic of the Congo (DRC), Congo Airways (8Z) commenced operations in 2015.
+DALLAS – Today in Aviation, the new flag carrier of the Democratic Republic of the Congo (DRC), Congo Airways (8Z), commenced operations in 2015.

-The airline was created in 2014 after the countries government decided to re-establish a national airline.
-This followed the collapse of Lignes Aériennes Congolaises (LAC) – Congolese Airlines (4V) in 2013.
-Ownership of the company is divided between the countries government, local and foreign investors, and the airline’s employees.
+The airline was created in 2014 after the country decided to re-establish a national airline.
+This followed the collapse of Lignes Aériennes Congolaises (LAC)-Congolese Airlines (4V) in 2013.
+Ownership of the company is divided between the country’s government, local and foreign investors, and the airline’s employees.